What you need to know for dealing with a narcissistic elderly mother or father when planning care

 Dealing with ‘nothing is good enough and everything is your fault’

 Narcissism can include irritability, they take a dig at you, along with a scolding.
-This can be incredibly difficult to navigate while you are trying to care for your parent.
+This can be incredibly difficult to navigate for adult children of narcissistic parents, especially while you are trying to care for your parent.
 It can be easy for you to slip into feeling like a scolded child again.

 For example, you place a meal in front of your parent that you took care in preparing and your parent simply gets cross, saying ‘I don’t want you to use that plate, I TOLD you this.’
 It’s important to keep yourself in the now, reminding yourself that you are an adult and in control of your own life.
 Keep calm and realise this is simply a manipulation tactic to help the narcissist feel superior or a projection of their own feelings of inadequacy.
 You can offer to change the plate in this example, or say that you will remember this for next time.